Skip to content

 url: http://www.apophysis.org

 Apophysis is a program used to design flame and IFS fractals.
-While originally created as a utility to be used with Ultra Fractal (UF), it spun off, and became a stand-alone program in a class of its own.
-It’s also one of the most popular fractal generators around.
+While originally created as a utility to be used with Ultra Fractal (UF), it spun off and became a stand-alone program in a class of its own.
+It’s still one of the most popular fractal generators around.
 It can export images in several different formats or export parameters as UPR file to render in UF.
-The author recommends downloaders should sign the Mailing List to keep up-to-date with bug fixes and new releases.

 Latest version in SourceForge: https://sourceforge.net/projects/apophysis/